LibreSplit/LibreSplit/docs/themes.md

 A more complex example: if your split is named "Space Station (Part 1)", the CSS class will be `.split-title-space-station--part-1-` (because the parentheses will become hyphens).

+## Theme Variants

+As hinted at above, themes can also supply variants in your themes directory by providing another css file named `<theme>-<variant>.css`.
+The theming system applies your base theme css, and then your variant on top of it taking precedence so you can apply overrides to anything your variant needs to provide the slightly different look/feel over the base theme without having to redefine the entire theme for each variant.

 ## FAQ

 ### How do I hide a section of LibreSplit?